 Louise lived in Canada as her husband was Governor General of Canada.
 She was bilingual, a supporter of women’s rights, a patron of the arts but also liked tobogganing, curling, and skating.
 That’s my kind of Princess!

 Here are some notable firsts in Alberta and by Alberta Women.

-Edmonton was picked as the capital because it’s the geographic centre of the province.
+Edmonton was picked as the capital because it’s the geographic centre of Alberta.

-Edmonton has the worlds largest indoor mall but unfortunately, we are not mall people.
+Edmonton has the worlds largest indoor mall – the West Edmonton Mall – but unfortunately we are not mall people.

 As you have seen, Alberta likes to share eg. parks, borders, air etc. but we also share a city as Lloydminster is in both Alberta and Saskatchewan.